alansoandso/timestamp-query/README.md

 ## Dependencies

 - Python3
-- Poetry
-- zsh complete
+- UV

 ## Installing
 **Development Installation**

-    poetry install
-    poetry update
+    # If you want to synchronize your environment – and ensure it matches the lock file – use the --sync option.
+    uv sync

     # Add globally
-    pipx install -e .
+    uv tool install -e .

-    # If you want to synchronize your environment – and ensure it matches the lock file – use the --sync option.
-    poetry install --sync

-**Testing**

-    poetry shell
-    pytest -v

 **Uninstalling**

-    pipx uninstall timestamp-query
+    uv tool uninstall timestamp-query